 Calendars and Wall Planners make excellent corporate gifts and are also a means to promote your business.
 Why not add some advertising to each page?

-Here’s just a few ways to use your custom printed calendars to increase your company’s profile.
+Here are just a few ways to use your custom printed calendars to increase your company’s profile.

 Some standard calendar sizes/formats are listed below but calendars don’t need to be limited to these sizes.
 The sky is the limit.
 Create your own unique design or contact us for some ideas or graphic design.
 We can even personalise calendars with different names or images from your database.